thefrontiergroup/frontier_simeple_form_numeric_input/README.md

 Installing the gem will cause the `SimpleForm::Inputs::NumericInput` to be overrided automatically.

+By default, this will cause all the `NumericInput`s in your application to try and use your model's existing validations to set the min and max values on the input.

-The `NumericInput`'s min and max values can be overriden as you normally would with a `SimpleForm` input:
+These min and max values can be overriden as you normally would with a `SimpleForm` input:

 ```ruby
 = simple_form_for(@user) do |f|